 The master-economist must possess a rare combination of gifts ….
-He must be mathematician, historian, statesman, philosopher — in some degree.
+He must be a mathematician, historian, statesman, philosopher — in some degree.
 He must understand symbols and speak in words.
 He must contemplate the particular, in terms of the general, and touch abstract and concrete in the same flight of thought.
-He must study the present in the light of the past for the purposes of the future.
+He must study the present, in the light of the past, for the purposes of the future.
 No part of man’s nature or his institutions must be entirely outside his regard.
 He must be purposeful and disinterested in a simultaneous mood, as aloof and incorruptible as an artist, yet sometimes as near to earth as a politician – J.M Keynes

 Contact Email: email@example.com

 Disclaimer: The information on this blog is obtained from sources that authors believe to be reliable.
 Blog posts are provided solely for informational purposes and is not to be construed as providing advice, recommendations, or endorsements of any kind whatsoever.
 No warranties are provided or should be implied.
 By reading content on this blog, you acknowledge that you have read and understood this “Disclaimer” and agree, to be bound by its terms.